 Deadline: January 24, 2020

 Informal interviews are held in January and February with all students who have filed an application (interviews for grades 8, 10, 11 and 12 will be based on availability of space in that grade).
 After the Admissions Office receives your family's completed application, you will be contacted about an appointment.
 At this visit one or both parents may also meet with the interviewer to ask questions about the school or share insights about their child.

 Appointment notifications are sent in late December and January.
 Please note that if your family submits an application early in the admissions season, the interview confirmation will still not arrive before December or January.
 See Frequently Asked Questions for more details about the interview process.

 These visits provide applicants with an opportunity to visit campus on a weekday morning and attend classes with a current Flintridge Prep student.
 Please note these are optional and separate from the interview.
 As members of the Admissions Committee do not know whether a student has shadowed, the candidacy of a student who has not shadowed is not negatively impacted in any way.

 Visits take place on select dates from January to March.
 While visits are also offered to admitted students after decisions are sent in mid-March, dates are more limited, so students are encouraged to sign up for an earlier date if they are interested.
-For additional information and to schedule a visit, please contact our office beginning in December.
+For additional information and to schedule a visit, please contact our office beginning in mid-December.

 The financial aid application is entirely online and will be available in November 2019.
 The deadline to apply is Monday, January 27, 2020.
 Completed federal and state tax returns are a required part of the financial aid application.
 Paper copies of the family’s federal and state tax returns must be mailed to FAST by Friday, February 7, 2020.
 Please see the Financial Assistance section of our website for more information and a link to the financial aid application.